RicardoBassete/SimpleReactApp/README.md

 ---

-If you have any tips that might help, such as documentation, design, or best practices, feel free to share :)
+If you have any tips that might help, such as documentation, design, or good practices, feel free to share :)